cloudbank/issue105/README.md

 - Start Tomcat server
 - Once started, these will be the endpoints:
-  * faya-api --  `/faya-api/<service_name>`  [e.g. `/faya-api/fayaFundAccountingSECYieldData`]
+  * faya-dataaccess --  `/faya-dataaccess/<service_name>`  [e.g. `/faya-dataaccess/fayaFundAccountingSECYieldData`]
   * fundyield-api --  `/fundyield-api/<service_name>`  [e.g. `/fundyield-api/calculatedFundAccountingSECYieldData`]

 # SonarCube Code Coverage for backend

-- To use SonarCube code coverage, sonar-project.properties is present in the root folders of faya-commons, faya-api and fundyield-api modules.
+- To use SonarCube code coverage, sonar-project.properties is present in the root folders of faya-commons, faya-dataaccess and fundyield-api modules.
 - Go to this link and download latest version of SonarCube Server and SonarCube Scanner: http://www.sonarqube.org/downloads/ http://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner